 To implement BIMI, a brand must have already implemented DKIM, DMARC, and SPF.
 These three methods of verifying sender information help to confirm the identity of the sender, and BIMI takes this verification a step further by displaying the sender’s logo.

-BIMI is mainly a text file following a specific format.
-It is found on the sending servers.
-When a recipient gets a message, their email service checks the BIMI text file and its host server to confirm that the message is verifiable.
-If the verification is successful, the BIMI file informs the email service of the location of the sender’s logo.
-The email service then pulls that logo into the receiver’s inbox.
+The BIMI record is a text file that follows a specific format and is located on the sender’s servers.
+When a recipient receives an email, their email service checks the BIMI text file and its host server to confirm the sender’s identity.
+If the verification is successful, the email service will retrieve the sender’s logo from the location specified in the BIMI record and display it in the receiver’s inbox.

 BIMI offers several benefits to brands.
 Firstly, it helps to increase brand recognition and brand trust by displaying the sender’s logo in the receiver’s inbox.
 Secondly, it can increase the chances of DMARC adoption and authentication alignment, which helps to prevent email spoofing and phishing attacks.
 Finally, it can also improve email deliverability and engagement rates by increasing the visibility of the brand’s emails and reducing the chances of them being marked as spam.